-Revenue: Revenue should be modeled in line with long-term pricing and financial modeling of by NCP reforms.

-Redland City Council, meeting the requirements and commercial rates of return required needs.
+Revenue: Revenue should be modelled in line with long-term pricing and financial modelling of Redland City Council, meeting the requirements and commercial rates of return required by NCP reforms.

-Expenses: Wage increases in line with enterprise bargaining agreement and commercial activity inflationary pressures, growth and environmental or legislative influences.
+Expenses: Wage increases in line with enterprise bargaining agreement (EBA) and commercial activity needs.